Free planning tool

 A VRAM calculator for LLM planning is useful when you are deciding whether a local AI workflow is realistic on a single GPU.
 Model size alone is not enough to answer that question.
 A local language model loaded in FP16 can need substantially more memory than a quantized version of the same model, while longer prompts and conversations add memory pressure through the context window and KV cache.
 This estimator gives you a starting range before you test a specific model, runtime, and GPU configuration.

-Choose a model size, a rough quantization level, and the context preset that best represents your intended workload.
+Choose a model size, a rough quantization level, and the context preset that most closely represents your intended workload.
 The output is meant for early GPU memory planning: exploring local LLM GPU memory, evaluating whether a build should target a larger VRAM tier, or deciding where further benchmarking is necessary.
 The same caution applies when researching Stable Diffusion VRAM needs and other AI image workloads, where resolution, batch size, model pipeline, and extensions can materially alter usage.

-The estimate is deliberately conservative and transparent.
+The LLM estimate is deliberately conservative and transparent.
 It uses simple memory assumptions for FP16, INT8, and INT4 weights, adds a context allowance, then applies your selected safety margin.
 It does not report tokens per second, generation speed, or official hardware support.
 Use it to narrow your initial options, then verify the selected runtime, quantization format, driver stack, and actual model on the hardware you plan to run.

 Visual workflow